opuadm/Lebirun/readme.md

 # Lebirun (C Version)
 ### Lebirun is a fun project i wanted to do to make a OS (that shouldn't be used in productions).
 This OS was formerly made with Cosmos in C#, now it's made in C and Assembly.
-### I recommend running this OS in a hypervisor instead of your main machine, who knows what would happen
+### I recommend running this OS in a hypervisor instead of your main machine, because who knows what would happen with by example your files.
+Testing Lebirun on bare metal and other hypervisors are welcome!

 # How to compile (Tested with Debian 12.10 amd64 WSL)
 ### You have to first execute these commands: